 About Lillee Jean

 Lillee Jean Trueman, professionally known as Lillee Jean, and "LJ", (born April 18, 2001 in New York City), is an American entrepreneur, director, filmmaker, model, actress, environmentalist, and anti-bullying advocate.
 Lillee Jean is best known for her creative web series' that include “Lillee Jean TALKS!
 Live”, (IMDB credited), which she hosts, writes, directs, and, produces.
-Her guests have included well-known entertainers, as well as innovators in the arts.
+Her guests have included award-winning Hollywood entertainers, as well as innovators in the arts.
 She is a digital celebrity who publishes beauty, fashion, and lifestyle content on popular social media platforms.
-Additionally, she has modeled for magazines such as Malvie Magazine, Fashion Haunts, Indie Blush and Sephora, as well as being featured on Cover Girl's Billboard at their Time Square store in 2016.
+Additionally, she has modeled for magazines such as Malvie Magazine, Fashion Haunts, Indie Blush, and Sephora, as well as being featured on Cover Girl's Billboard at their Time Square store in 2016.
 In her forthcoming film, Project: Bullyish, she recites her unbelievable experience of being stalked and bullied online, over the past five years.
 The filmmaker hopes her film will shed light on internet dangers, as well as tell her story.

-Jewish and Lutheran, her ethnicity spans France, England, Germany, and Ukraine.
+Jewish and Lutheran, her ethnicity spans France, England, Germany, Russia, and, Ukraine.
 Her ancestors immigrated to the United States from Europe at the turn of the century.
 Her mother, Laur Trueman, is the manager and CFO of Lillee Jean Beauty, Inc. Her previous experience includes providing small props to studios such as Warner Bros. and Paramount Pictures.
 Among her past works are Mad Men, the Men in Black trilogy, Public Enemies, Gotham, and The Alienist.